 - A letter of support from a community partner (limit 3 pages)

-- A civic or service-learning course syllabus from the nominee
+- At least one civic or service-learning course syllabus from the nominee

 - An essay from the nominee (not to exceed 5 pages) that addresses the three selection criteria: (1) Evidence of deeply engaged, high-quality academic work, (2) Evidence of community collaboration for change, and (3) Evidence of institutional impact

-Applicants must be willing to provide a headshot photograph if selected, and consent to having their photo and syllabus posted on the Campus Compact website.
+Applicants will be asked to provide a headshot photograph and, if selected, consent to having their photo and syllabus posted on the Campus Compact website.
 Campus Compact will publish the winner’s submitted syllabus on the Compact website to showcase the work as a fine example of integrating civic engagement and higher education.
-If you have any questions regarding the Ehrlich Award, please contact Clayton Hurd at (firstname.lastname@example.org).